-- Seller’s representative (also known as a listing agent or seller’s agent).
-A seller’s agent is hired by and represents the seller.
-All fiduciary duties are owed to the seller.
-The agency relationship usually is created by a listing contract.
+A seller’s representative, also referred to as a listing agent or seller’s agent, is employed by and represents the seller.
+Their fiduciary obligations are exclusively directed towards the seller, and this agency relationship is established through a listing contract.

 A subagent bears the same fiduciary responsibilities as the agent towards the principal (the seller).
 Subagency typically arises when a sales associate from a different brokerage, who does not represent the buyer as a buyer’s representative or in a non-agency relationship, shows the property to the buyer.
 While acting as a customer, the subagent upholds fiduciary duties towards the listing broker and the seller.
 It is important to note that while the subagent cannot act in any manner that harms the seller, they are obliged to treat the buyer with honesty and provide clear explanations of their responsibilities.